 Energy Star labels indicate systems manufactured according to the strict guidelines set by the U.S. Environmental Protection Agency and the U.S. Department of Energy.

 To purchase a central air conditioning system in Palmetto, Florida, and the cities surrounding it, such as Apollo Beach, Bradenton, Brandon, Ruskin, Riverview, Sarasota, and Sun City, contact Air Shield Heating & Cooling.
-We also air conditioning repair, installation, emergency ac repair, and air duct cleaning and repair.
+We also do air conditioning repair, installation, emergency ac repair, and air duct cleaning and repair.

 With any air conditioning system that you select, it will be necessary to schedule regular maintenance to keep your system running efficiently.
 You will also have fewer problems to come up.
 At Air Shield Heating & Cooling, we have an energy savings agreement that provides a complete precision tune-up and professional cleaning offered either annually or semi-annually for heating and air conditioning equipment.
 It reduces costs, saves energy, and will protect your manufacturer’s warranty.